Gurenax/salesforce-training-notes/README.md

   - Control which standard and custom buttons appear on records and related lists
   - Control which quick actions appear on the page

+---

+### Custom Buttons and Links
+- Custom links can link to an external URL, such as www.google.com, a Visualforce page, or your company’s intranet.
+- Custom buttons can connect users to external applications, such as web pages, and launch custom links.

+### 3 types of Custom Buttons and Links
+1. `List button` — Appears on a related list on an object record page.
+2. `Detail page link` — Appears in the Links section of the record details on an object record page.
+3. `Detail page button` — Appears in the action menu in the highlights panel of a record page.

+---